 - First and foremost: Don’t assume.
 It’s upsetting if they are avoiding intimacy with you.
 However, the reason for your partner’s sex avoidance may be very different from what you’d expect — e.g., it might be anxiety about their ability to please you.

 - A healthy relationship strikes a balance between your partner’s needs and your own.
 If the issue around sex is creating significant dissatisfaction for you, and you don’t understand why it’s happening, it may be worth addressing directly with your partner.

-- Remember that the reason may have nothing to do with you personally; it could be related to a medical issue, a prior traumatic experience, or to insecurities or anxiety that are specific to your partner.
+- Remember that the reason may have nothing to do with you personally; it could be related to a medical issue, a prior traumatic experience, or to insecurities or anxieties that are specific to your partner.